EduardSakhnovich/nopcommerceApp/README.md

 Supports Firefox, Internet Explorer and Google Chrome browsers.
 You can clone it into your IDE and run as a test suite.
 To run the builds use the run.bat file and Jenkins.
-To run build in Jenkins use the batch run.bat as well, and also the git URL of this repository.
+(In a batch file change the path to the project to your own) To run build in Jenkins use the batch run.bat as well, and also the git URL of this repository.